sauloorizaga/Thin-Film-Equations/README.md

 MATLAB example for BHM method applied to the TF equation- Code needs I.C in form of a data file and Uexact to compute errors.
-Simple modifications to this code will allow users to implement other schemes of higher order of accuracy.
+Simple modifications to this code will allow users to implement other schemes of higher order of accuracy which are discussed in the paper.

 ### For more details in the schemes please visit: Journal of Computational Materials Science.
 ### IMEX Methods for TF equations and CH equations with variable mobility.